Quickness Training

 Most of the time, I incorporate quickness drills in the warm-up

-this type of training is often placed at the end of a workout.
+preceding weight training.
+When training to improve quickness and endurance, this type of training is often placed at the end of a workout.
 When under

-a competitive situation that quick cut, pass, or punch in the closing moment of an
+a competitive situation, that quick cut, pass, or punch in the closing moment of an

 event, i.e. boxing, can determine the winner.
 By placing quick movements at